 Preventing Sexual Exploitation and Trafficking

-The fact is our youth are being targeted by perpetrators to take advantage of in the worst way possible.
+The fact is our youth are being targeted by perpetrators who take advantage of girls/women in the worst way possible.
 Girls are being tricked, coerced, and manipulated into selling their bodies for sex.

 What 12-year-old wakes up and says, “I want to be a prostitute”?
 None.

 Gang activity is still very active in Portland.
 This relates to sex trafficking in that gang members are selling girls for money.
 By educating one girl, we are helping to prevent another innocent youth from going into this lifestyle.
 In turn, that youth can help educate others.

 Our goal is to educate and work directly with youth, building relationships with girls/women who reside in the Portland metro area or attend school in this area.

 We do outreach within Portland, going to the “hotspots” to look for girls who are currently involved or may be at risk of sex trafficking.
 We work to ensure the youth’s safety.
 We see what their needs are and try to meet those needs as soon as possible because every second counts.

 We do presentations to community groups and schools, meeting with both students and parents.
 We also conduct training for community partner groups, such as Multnomah County and the YWCA.

 Our focus is on:

 At the age of 13, she met a pimp who was very suave, elegant, and charming.
 He swept her off to San Francisco.
 Once she was there she was forced to have sex with men for money.
 All of the money was given to the pimp.
 Had she not given to him she would have been physically and mentally beaten.
 From 13 to 18 he trafficked her to California, Hawaii, Washington, New York, New Jersey, Alaska, Washington D.C., Texas, and more.
 At 18 she had a baby girl with her pimp.
 She ended up being abused and used by her pimp until she was 21.